woossi0/suite/docs/usermanual/source/installation/redhat/misc.rst

      service postgresql-9.3 start|stop|restart

 Service port configuration
 --------------------------

-The Tomcat and PostgreSQL services run on ports **8080** and **5432** respectively.
+The Jetty and PostgreSQL services run on ports **8080** and **5432** respectively.
+These ports can often conflict with existing services on the systemk, in which case the ports must be changed.
-In certain cases it is desirable to change these port values to resolve conflicts with other services on the system.

 Changing the Tomcat port
 ^^^^^^^^^^^^^^^^^^^^^^^^